-Faced with the explosion of different computing devices, Schwab has rolled out a new way for qualified active traders to use its flagship StreetSmart Edge® (SSE) package (review).
+Faced with the explosion of different computing devices, Schwab has provided a relatively platform insensitive way for Schwab customers to use its flagship StreetSmart Edge® (SSE) package (review).
 It uses session virtualization to shift the heavy memory and CPU requirements of SSE from your machine to theirs.
 The only thing left for your computer to do is to refresh your display information and pass keystrokes / mouse inputs back to the Schwab server.

 In the past client / server software architectures implemented the same basic idea, putting a small custom application on the local computer and moving most of the heavy lifting to a centralized server.
 However, the proliferation of devices and operating systems with all their version permutations makes porting/supporting even a small custom client a daunting task.